 Tramichi Restaurant – St. Simons Island

-I came in with my Aunt and her friend for dinner, since they had been here before and enjoyed it.
-I think finding good restaurants runs in the family because Tramici was a very nice place to dine on St. Simons.
+I came into Tramichi with my Aunt and her friend for dinner, since this restaurant is one of my Auntie’s favorites places.
+I believe finding good restaurants runs in the family because Tramichi was an excellent place to dine on St. Simons.

 For restaurant information, Tramichi Restaurant

 Parma Tavern – Buford